SHAHCoinvip/shahcoin/FINAL_GITHUB_REPO_STATUS.md

 ### Technical Completeness
 - **1,528+ files** with standardized copyright headers
 - **All branding consistent** across the entire codebase
-- **No legacy references** to Bitcoin, Litecoin, or fork terminology
+- **No legacy references** to previous protocols or fork terminology
 - **Independent protocol positioning** as sovereign Layer 1 blockchain

 ### Security & Compliance